helena-intel/openvino/docs/IE_DG/supported_plugins/CPU.md

 =======

 ## Introducing the CPU Plugin
-The CPU plugin was developed to achive high performance of neural networks on CPU, using the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
+The CPU plugin was developed to achieve high performance of neural networks on CPU, using the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
 As with other OpenVINO™ device plugins, the Inference Engine automatically loads the correct plugin for the device you specify (or CPU by default).

 Currently, the CPU plugin uses Intel® Threading Building Blocks (Intel® TBB) in order to parallelize calculations.
 Please refer to the [Optimization Guide](../../optimization_guide/dldt_optimization_guide.md) for associated performance considerations.